-Butte County Submitted an IS/MND for TPM21-0008 (Woods) to the State Clearinghouse for review on March 7, 2022 and had a 30-day review until April 5, 2022.
-Butte County received comments from the California Department of Fish & Wildlife and the Department of Toxic Substances Control on the IS/MND.
-Based on those comments, the IS/MND and MMA were updated to address the comments.
+Butte County submitted an IS/MND for TPM21-0008 (Woods) to the State Clearinghouse for review on March 7, 2022 (had a 30-day review until April 5, 2022).
+Based on comments from California Department of Fish & Wildlife, the IS/MND was updated and included a new mitigation and recirculated on May 9, 2022 (had a 30-day review until June 7, 2022).
+Based on comments received on drainage, the IS/MND is being updated again to include modified language and mitigations in the Hydrology and Water Quality Section 1.10.
 Other small corrections were also made.